 When teaching young children, ages 6–8, it is important to understand that they are still developing concepts about themselves, their lives, and the world around them.
 While children of this age are generally confident about what they know, they still have a lot to learn, and it is our responsibility to teach them.
-As we do so, however, we must be cognizant of each child’s mental, physical and spiritual needs and abilities.
+As we do so, however, we must be aware of each child’s mental, physical and spiritual needs and abilities.

 To help children focus on the material being taught, try the following.

-- Give children explicit instructions.
+- Give children specific and direct instructions.

 - Allow children to sit down or move around after short periods of standing.
 While children need to move, they cannot be expected to stand in one place for a long time.

 - Provide physical transitions between activities.
 The physicality of the transitions will help children to see and feel they are moving from one activity to the next.